moradiya-neel/threat-hunt-azuki-breach-saga/part-4-dead-in-the-water/README.md

 **Analysis:**

 The attacker used `cat /etc/passwd` to enumerate all local user accounts on the Linux backup server.
-This file contains user account information including usernames, user IDs, group IDs, home directories, and default shells.
+This file contains user account information, including usernames, user IDs, group IDs, home directories, and default shells.

 The query also revealed additional reconnaissance activity: